 Additionally, Chief Charles consults through the Georgia based company National Fire Services Office preparing fire departments for their audit by the Insurance Services Office.
 He has assisted fire departments in lowering their Insurance Services Office, Public Protection Classification in Colorado, Kansas, Montana and Texas.

 His most recent accomplishment was completing an extensive training program in Penrose, Colorado facilitated by Lyle Sankey; former champion saddle bronc, bareback and bull-rider.
 Chief Charles learned and developed skills in bull-rider protection.

-He has been married to his lovely wife Marlene for 47 years.
+He has been married to his lovely wife Marlene for over 50 years.
 They have three children and six grandchildren.
-Chief Charles enjoys spending time with his livestock, attending bull riding events, road trips with his family, fishing with his 9 year-old son Matthew and his grandchildren.
+Chief Charles enjoys spending time with his livestock, attending bull riding events, road trips with his family, fishing with his son Matthew, and his grandchildren.